Welcome to today's edition of the Rush 24-7 podcast.

 The really shocking thing about Paul Ryan's budget, which is the Republican budget, is that it does many of the things that voters sent the Republicans to Congress to do back in 2010.

-Yes, it's an election year budget.
+Yes, it's an election-year budget.

-We've never heard from the AP or anybody else in a state-controlled media how the Democrats have refused to come up with any kind of budget for three years because they're afraid it'll hurt them in the elections.
+We've never heard from the AP or anybody else in the state-controlled media how the Democrats have refused to come up with any kind of budget for three years because they're afraid it'll hurt them in the elections.

 The Democrats haven't submitted a real budget.